Friday Digital Roundup

 I’ve applied this to LBS.
 If I book you in you’re booked via email or social.
 I stick you in my CRM and set a reminder to ask you what you thought about the meeting after the meeting (this can sometimes be four weeks away).
 This ensures that I contact my visitors and see how the meeting went, or if they cancel it reminds me that they didn’t come along and that I need to re-engage.

 Making sure you don’t forget your members, passporters and visitors is key growing a group.
-There’s a great CRM called Sales Radar which is built and designed by Steven Timberlake (4N Stratford’s Group Leader).
+There’s a great CRM called Sales Radar which is built and designed by Steven Timberlake (Our Area Leader).
 Check it out… it’s got some great tricks in there too!

 Constant contact on Messenger